 Helpng children who are struggling to really engage with their learning process because they find listening difficult, are over active, unfocussed, challenged by sequencing, mathematics, coordination, writing and reading, are anxious they will fail and make mistakes.

-These drawing and movement based educational methods not only make learning easy and fun., they really help children's anxiety around learning to write, remember and sequence letters and numbers, and can develop a healthy kind of focus and spatial awareness.
+These drawing and movement based educational games and methods not only make learning easy and fun., they really help children's anxiety around learning to write, remember and sequence letters and numbers, and can develop a healthy kind of focus and spatial awareness.

 Begin with a consultation to discuss prices and assess what kind of package could meet the needs of your children and staff.
 Call, message or email me details are below.